Cardfight!! Vanguard G: Main characters

 He is the employee of the United Sanctuary branch and Coach of Team Demise.
 Similar to Kai, he tends to add "the" on his move declarations.
 He works under the branch manager of United Sanctuary branch Yuichirou Kanzaki.
 He later betrayed the branch after finding out Kanzaki's ambition and entrusted Chrono with the Depend Card, believing that Chrono could use it.
 It is later revealed that he is the one who has been sending Gear Chronicle cards to Chrono.
+His deck consists of the Messiah theme of the Link Joker clan, having begun to use it following the events of Legion Mate.

 Antagonists

 The antagonists of the series are: